ThePeopleOfTheNetwork/arweave_rs/README.md

 # arweave_rs
-Rust based implementation of the Arweave mining software
+Rust based implementation of the Arweave mining software (WIP)

 This project makes use of git submodules.